kslong/kred/README.md

 * BackStats.py determines the background in the overlap regions of images as identified in FindOverlaps, using the impages created by BackPrep.
 The routine produces a single file for each tile that contains estimates of the background.

-Optionally, BackStats removes the files created by BackPrep, to retain diskspace, since BackPrep can generate up to a half a TB of data.
+Note _ Optionally, with the -rm option, BackStats removes the files created by BackPrep, to retain diskspace, since BackPrep can generate up to a half a TB of data.

-* BackCalc.py uses the differences calcuated with BackStats between images to determine an optimal set of offsets to add or subtract from the images to produce better image matching.
-Th
+* BackCalc.py uses the differences calculated with BackStats between images to determine an optimal set of offsets to add or subtract from the images to produce better image matching.

 * BackSub.py uses the results of BackCalc to create new images with the backgounds values produced by BalCalc.py subtracted.
-The outputs appear in a directories, with names of  DECam\_Prep/field/tile\_b.
+The outputs appear in a directories, with names of  DECam\_Prep2/field/tile.

 * SwarpSetup.py is run (again) but with the -bsub flag in order to create directories of the form  DECam\_Swarp/field/tile\_b and commands